+Article VII

-Article 8 Administration and Enforcement
+Administration and Enforcement

-§ 140-59 Building Inspector.
+\$140-59, Code Enforcement Officer or Building Inspector

-The Town Board shall provide for the services of a Code Enforcement Officer and/or Building Inspector to simultaneously enforce the provisions of this Law and other applicable Town of Rochester codes and the Uniform Fire Prevention and Building Code Enforcement Law.
-Such Building Inspector shall examine all applications for permits, issue permits and/or certificates of occupancy for construction and uses which are in accordance with the requirements of this law, record and file all applications for permits with accompanying plans and documents and make such reports as may be required including, at a minimum, a written monthly activity report to the Town Board.
-Permits requiring Site Plan Review and Special Use approval, however, shall only be issued with approval of the Town of Rochester Planning Board.
-Likewise, permits requiring variances of this law shall only be issued with approval of the Town of Rochester Zoning Board of Appeals.
+The Town Board shall provide for the services of a Code Enforcement Officer and/or Building Inspector, which may be the same person, to simultaneously enforce the provisions of this chapter and other applicable Town of Rochester codes and the New York State Uniform Fire Prevention and Building Code Enforcement Law.
+Such Code Enforcement Officer or Building Inspector shall examine all applications for permits, issue permits and/or certificates of occupancy for construction and uses which are in accordance with the requirements of this chapter, record, and file all applications for permits with accompanying plans and documents and make such reports as may be required including, at a minimum, a written monthly activity report to the Town Board.
+Permits requiring site plan review and special use approval, however, shall only be issued with approval of the Town of Rochester Planning Board.
+Likewise, permits requiring variances of this chapter shall only be issued with approval of the Town of Rochester Zoning Board of Appeals.